Grow Your Practice with menMD

 Baseline Sterility and Endotoxin

-The product must be free from bacterial byproducts that could cause adverse reactions.
+The sterile products our Pharmacy Partners release must also be free from bacterial byproducts that could cause adverse reactions.
+Extensive testing is done for all sterile products to ensure their products adhere to this baseline.

 Healthcare Partners